pgruetter/sdl-docs/docs/getting-started/get-input-data.md

 Now that we know our input data, we can start our analysis.
-In the next page, we will start Part 1 of the Getting Started Guide to do our first steps with Smart Datalake Builder.
+In the next page, we will start Part 1 of the Getting Started Guide to do our first steps with Smart Data Lake Builder.